 As a mid-range traveller, if you stick to 3* or similar hotels, use public transportation, eat at a local hygienic place for three meals a day and buy bottled water – it may cost you up to 2000INR/person/day.
 The countryside and towns will work out much cheaper than the big cities.
-The biggest shock for foreign travellers in India is – Entrance fees to the monuments, which are 8 to 10 times more than what Indians pay!
+Entrance fees to the monuments are 8 to 10 times more than what Indians pay for foreigners!
 Keep this in mind while budgeting.

 How do I get an Indian tourist visa?

-Places like Lakshadweep require special permission even after you have a valid Visa – But trust me, it is worth it!
+Rarely told travel tips for India: Places like Lakshadweep require special permission even after you have a valid Visa.

 India is one of the global leaders in the tech industry.
 But I am sorry to tell you that any government websites work at a turtle’s pace.
 So many foreigners complain about the prolonged and slow procedure of getting a Visa directly from the Indian MFA Website.
-(We have heard it enough and we know you are right).
 So to ease your pain, we recommend you get your India Tourist Visa by iVisa.
 I don’t recommend it unless we use the service personally and be happy with it ( we got our health declaration travel documents without the hassle from them).
-So this is a genuine company that gets your Indian Visa – Of course, who can understand your pain better than a man who started a company to help travellers get Visas after he went through a draining visa application process to visit India!

-In Jammu and Kashmir outside the state Prepaid connections don’t work.
+Must know travel tips for India: In Jammu and Kashmir outside the state, Prepaid connections don’t work.

 What are the toilets like in India?

 Squat toilets were common in ancient India.
 Now, most places have shifted to EWC.
-We use a Jet spray/ or water in a bucket to wash, and you won’t find tissue papers in Public toilets.
-Most cafe/restaurant toilets are good enough to use.
+We use a Jet spray/ or water in a bucket to wash.
+So you won’t find tissue papers in Public toilets.
 Avoid using Transport hub toilets.

 Are Indian roads good?